Interactive multimedia chemistrysoftware

 How long has it been in use?

 The software has been in use and constantly upgraded since 1993 and so has been given extensive student testing and development.
-The 2006 version 8 includes many more chemistry games and 3D activities
+The 2011 version includes many more chemistry games and 3D activities as well as full screen support.

 Who uses it?